List of crewed spacecraft: Soyuz (1967)

 Russian three person Earth orbital spacecraft; Early versions were operated by the Soviet Union and later versions by Russia after 1991.
 Soyuz has completed over 150 crewed spaceflights, including two emergency sub-orbital flights: Soyuz 18a and Soyuz MS-10.
 There have been two spacecraft losses resulting in the deaths of four cosmonauts, Soyuz 1 and Soyuz 11.
 Soyuz is the only spacecraft to have successfully saved the lives of a crew using the rocket launch escape system, when in 1983 Soyuz T-10-1 exploded on the launchpad.
 This spacecraft type has flown into space more times than any other spacecraft.

 Shenzhou (2003)

 Chinese three-person Earth orbital spacecraft.
 Shenzhou is China's first crewed spacecraft.
-On 15 October 2003, Yang Liwei was carried into space by Shenzhou 5 becoming China's first Taikonaut.
+On 15 October 2003, Yang Liwei was carried into space by Shenzhou 5 becoming China's first astronaut.
 The spacecraft has gone on to fly crews to China's Tiangong-1 and Tiangong-2 space labs.
 Since Jun 2021, Shenzhou has been used as the vehicle to send crews to China's new modular Tiangong space station and back.
 As of December 2023, Shenzhou has made 12 successful crewed spaceflights.